icon

 START READING

-Back pain is the leading worldwide cause of disability
+A world graphic with a man in pain.
+Text, back pain is the leading worldwide cause of disability

 Back pain, according to the American Chiropractic Association, is the leading worldwide cause of disability.
 80% of the human population experiences back pain.